[IMGMAP]

 Composition Workshop

+Second year students and some graduate students work in the composition workshop, which is pretty much crammed with gear ranging from a 78 rpm turntable to a state of the art Kyma/Pacarana system.
+The room includes space and interface connections for students to hook up their personal laptops.
 The rack contains semi-retired classic gear representing the best that has been through the studio since it was founded in 1974.
-To the right of the computer is an Emu Modular, the first one ever sold (courtesy of Ed Rudnick).
+To the right of the rack is an Emu modular synthesizer, the first one ever sold (courtesy of Ed Rudnick).
 This part of the room is known as "analog heaven."

 Recording Workshop